2nd Year

 THE PARODY

-The creation of buffonish play is a formative and cultural operation with many aspects: students are stimulated not only on the interpretative side but also in the directive, dramaturgical and social one.
-The staged works are deep and original, very actual and, at the same time, of a universal reading, able to involve students and surprise the audience.
+The creation of buffoonish shows is a formative and cultural operation with multiple aspects: students are stimulated not only from an interpretative point of view but also from a directing, dramaturgical, and social perspective.
+The works staged are deep and original, very contemporary and at the same time of universal readability, capable of engaging the students and surprising the audience.

 THE COMIC PHENOMENON